Jopepato/CentricTechChallenge/docs/Task_4.md

 **Django ORM**

 Even though I haven't used Django ORM I'm going to give it a try for the sake of learning and to follow the team's stack and technology.
-I've been checking ORM [documentation](https://docs.djangoproject.com/en/4.2/topics/db/queries/) to write the following query, supposedly it will be creating the SQL query on the back, which will make this simpler.
+I've been checking the ORM [documentation](https://docs.djangoproject.com/en/4.2/topics/db/queries/) to write the following query, supposedly it will be creating the SQL query on the back, which will make this simpler.

 ```Python